This is Rush Limbaugh, and this is the Excellence in Broadcasting Network.

 Ha!

-No way I had to correct that.
+I had to correct that.

-I feel like you don't need to know.
+I feel like, you don't need to know.

-They just it just it's a real quandary here.
+It's a real quandary here.

 They're all out there blabbering all over the place.